Homeschool Connections partners with colleges and universities for College Credit Courses

 Once you have enrolled in Franciscan Advantage, you will receive a paper bill in the mail directly from Franciscan University.
 You will then be able to pay for the credits.

-- Credits earned are immediately applied to Franciscan University.
+Credits earned are immediately applied to Franciscan University.
 In most cases, credits earned at Franciscan are transferable to other colleges and universities.
-Each college or university has its own policies regarding transferability of credits.
+Each college or university has its own policies regarding transferability of credits so please check with the receiving college or university.

 What are the timelines for enrollment and completion of courses?